occopus/docs/sphinx/source/index.rst

 What is Occopus?
 ****************

-Occopus is a hybrid cloud orchestration tool.
-It is a framework that provides automatic features for configuring and orchestrating distributed applications (so called virtual infrastructures) on single or multi cloud systems.
-Occopus can be used by application developers and application controllers to manage virtual infrastructures at deployment time and at runtime as well as to create and provide complex virtual infrastructures to be built by one click even by novice cloud users.
+Occopus is an easy-to-use hybrid cloud orchestration tool.
+It is a framework that provides features for configuring and orchestrating distributed applications (so called virtual infrastructures) on single or multi cloud systems.
+Occopus can be used by application developers and devops to create and deploy complex virtual infrastructures as well as to manage them at deployment time and at runtime.

 .. toctree::